- Understanding the Impact of Digital Twins in Healthcare

 Organ or Smaller Unit Digital Twins

 Organ digital twins replicate specific human organs or body parts to simulate and analyze how they respond to medical interventions.
-These models are crucial in personalized treatment planning, particularly cardiology, nephrology, and gastroenterology.
+These models are crucial in personalized healthcare treatment planning, particularly in cardiology, nephrology, and gastroenterology.

 Population Health Digital Twins